What Programming Language Should a Beginner Learn in 2017?

 Thus, from examining data from GitHub, we can also determine the relative ease in developing projects using different types of languages.
 We can also have an idea of how fast a language is innovating new technologies.
 Without further ado, here is a simple chart to visualize the distribution of popular GitHub projects:

 Ruby and Objective-C, on the other hand, also have a lot of tools and resources for development.
 Now, we’ve seen in the StackOverflow comparison that both languages aren’t as popular as languages like Java.
 Contrary to StackOverflow, developers have generally found the open source projects in GitHub quite useful.
-This is especially true for Objective-C if you examine the total projects written in each language:
+Here's an overview of the number of GitHub repositories for specific languages:

 In addition, most open source projects written in C/C++ aren’t for C/C++ development itself — they’re just tools written to help development in general (for example, the most commonly used Python interpreter is CPython, which is written in C).
 As mentioned earlier in the introduction to programming languages, C/C++ are mostly used for developing systems applications, so it makes sense that the open source projects on GitHub are system tools.
 Nonetheless, you can learn a lot from these open source projects.